WDBY: Early days and Majic 105

 The 105.5 frequency licensed to Patterson/Pawling first signed on as WRVH.
 The first license was granted on May 20, 1982.
-WRVH was a class A facility with 3,000 Watts of effective radiated power.
+WRVH was a class A facility with 3,000 watts of effective radiated power.
 Its studio was located on New York State Route 292 in Patterson, New York.

-WRVH was founded by retired IBM engineer Edward Valentine, who also served as the station's General Manager.
-Valentine was able to find a “gray area” at 105.5, at sufficient distance from WDHA in Morristown, New Jersey as to avoid short-spacing with that co-channel station.
+WRVH was founded by retired IBM engineer Edward Valentine, who also served as the station's general manager.
+Valentine was able to find a "gray area" at 105.5, at sufficient distance from WDHA-FM in Morristown, New Jersey, as to avoid short-spacing with that co-channel station.

-When Valentine ran short of funds to complete building the station, he partnered with Richard Novik, owner of WPUT (1510 AM) in Brewster, New York.
-Novik had always wanted an FM station to accompany WPUT, but was unable to find one until Valentine found the “gray area” at 105.5; Novik filed a competing application for that frequency, but the CP was awarded to Valentine.
+When Valentine ran short of funds to complete building the station, he partnered with Richard Novik, owner of now-defunct WPUT (1510 AM) in Brewster, New York.
+Novik had always wanted an FM station to accompany WPUT, but was unable to find one until Valentine found the "gray area" at 105.5; Novik filed a competing application for that frequency, but the construction permit was awarded to Valentine.
 When Valentine's funding ran short, he partnered with Novik to put WRVH on the air.

-The station's format was “Beautiful Music”...a compromise, as Valentine had wanted an all Classical format, and Novik wanted a Contemporary format.
-Valentine did manage to get SOME Classical music on the station: for an hour a day at 7:00 p.m. weeknights, called “Tableside Concert”; as well as a couple of specialty shows on Sundays.
-The Beautiful Music format was not a great success, as WRVH (with its Class A signal) was up against 2 giants: WHUD in Peekskill, New York and WEZN in Bridgeport, Connecticut...both with Class B signals and both running Beautiful Music formats.
+The station's format was beautiful music: a compromise, as Valentine had wanted a classical music format, and Novik wanted a contemporary format.
+Valentine did manage to get some classical music on the station: an hour a day at 7:00 p.m. weeknights, called "Tableside Concert"; as well as a couple of specialty shows on Sundays.
+The beautiful music format was not a great success, as WRVH (with its Class A signal) was up against 2 giants: WHUD in Peekskill, New York; and WEZN in Bridgeport, Connecticut, both with Class B signals and both running beautiful music formats.

 The original staff consisted of Ron Wilson (from WPUT) in mornings; Jennifer Dudley in afternoons; Kenn Hayes (from WKTU and WTFM in New York City) at night; and Kevin O’Keefe on overnights.
-Hayes also hosted the station's Classical music on weeknights (“Tableside Concert”) and the Sunday Classical program “The Sound of Things to Come” (featuring then-new CD technology); while also working at WPAT-FM (Beautiful Music) and WQXR-FM (Classical) in New York City.
+Hayes also hosted the nightly "Tableside Concert" classical music program and the Sunday classical program "The Sound of Things to Come" (featuring then-new CD technology); while also working at WPAT-FM (beautiful music) and WQXR-FM (classical) in New York City.

-In the mid-1980s, Beautiful Music began to decline in ratings.
+In the mid-1980s, beautiful music began to decline in ratings.
 Listeners were aging-out of the format; stations began adding more vocals.
-Valentine and Novik sold WRVH to Ron Graiff, who changed the format to Adult Contemporary, and the call letters to WMJV.
-The station became “Magic 105” on July 21, 1986.

-The call letters stood for Majic (MJ) and the Roman numeral for 5 (V).
-The station's new main competitor was then Contemporary-formatted WVIP-FM and later WHUD and WDAQ.
+Valentine and Novik sold WRVH to Ron Graiff, who changed the format to adult contemporary, and the call letters to WMJV-FM.
+The station became "Majic 105" on July 21, 1986; the WMJV call sign stood for "Majic" (MJ) and the Roman numeral for 5 (V).
+The station's new main competitor was then contemporary-formatted WVIP-FM and later WHUD and WDAQ.